cran-task-views/Omics/Omics.md

 -   *Relation between proteins and DNA*: `r pkg("geno2proteo")` allows to find the DNA and protein sequences of any given genomic loci using the [ENSEMBL](https://www.ensembl.org/) annotations.
-    `r pkg("PredCRG")` contains a computational model to predict proteins encoded by circadian genes.
 -   *Protein structure and sequence*: `r pkg("compas")` manipulates and analyzes 3-D structural geometry of Protein Data Bank (PDB) files.
     `r pkg("bio3d")` contains tools to process, organize and explore protein